DJosuep/JetpackComposeComponentsPractice/README.md

 Hello!
 Here you'll be able to find some custom components for **Jetpack Compose**.

-You'll find the components ready to copy or modify in */ui/components.
+The components will be ready to copy or modify in */ui/components.

 # **Components available (for now):**